Wildcats at Clashindarroch

 A commitment to protect endangered species

-We're committed to wildcat protection at Forest Enterprise Scotland.
-We work with experts, like the partners in Scottish Wildcat Action (SWA) and our own specialists.
-Chris Nixon, FES Environment Manager, helps us work with minimal disruption.
+We're committed to wildcat protection at Forestry and Land Scotland.
+We work with experts, like the partners in Scottish Wildcat Action (now known as Saving Wildcats) and our own specialists.
+Chris Nixon, our Environment Manager, helps us work with minimal disruption.
 Checks from the environmental teams are vital, so we do detailed surveys to check for wildcats.
 We work with field ecologists, whose expertise and camera data are vital to planning.

 Good practice at Clashindarroch

 Endangered wildcats must be protected, and industry has to adapt.
 Clashindarroch has brought insights into how commercial work can coincide with conservation.
 Others can learn from our work, as our safeguards are adding to best-practice policy.

 Dr Ruairidh Campbell, NatureScot Mammal Advisor and formerly a Priority Areas Project Manager for the multi-agency partnership to save Scottish wildcats, has cited Clashindarroch as an example of sophisticated wildlife protection.
 The Royal Zoological Society of Scotland also supports our work on threatened species like wildcats and capercaillie.